anandptl84/system-design/instagram.md

    APP Layer, mostly takes care of write around cache part..
 Reads from Cache if not available, reads from DB and populates it back.

  Questions:
  * How do you send login/password information back to users.
+ * How does secondary indexes work in distributed datastores?
  * Defining the REST objects and request/response on of the same partial REST object.